- Lower School

 Breakthrough SF at San Francisco Day School

 Now called Breakthrough, the program supports San Francisco students on the path to college and trains outstanding college students for education careers.
-In the 2016-17 school year and ensuing summer, Breakthrough will work with 219 hard-working students in grades 5 – 11, and is expanding to support students all the way through their matriculation at a four-year college.
-Breakthrough will also work with 32 college students exploring the challenges and rewards of teaching, and 150 volunteers ranging from adults to eighth graders at SFDS.
+In the 2017-18 school year and ensuing summer, Breakthrough will work with 244 hard-working students in grades 5 – 12; 32 college students exploring the challenges and rewards of a teaching career; and 150 volunteers ranging from adults to eighth graders at SF Day.

-Breakthrough is aligned with the School’s five cornerstones, particularly diversity and inclusiveness in our community; shared values of compassion, integrity, and responsibility; and active involvement with the City.
-The program’s presence on campus attests to the seriousness with which the School approaches these aspects of its mission.
-The SFDS community supports the program in a number of ways, providing intellectual capital, financial contributions, and in-kind support.
+Breakthrough is aligned with the school’s five cornerstones, particularly diversity and inclusiveness in our community; shared values of compassion, integrity, and responsibility; and active involvement with the city.
+The program’s presence on campus attests to the seriousness with which the school approaches these aspects of its mission.
+The SF Day community supports the program in a number of ways, providing intellectual capital, financial contributions, and in-kind support.
 Roughly two dozen eighth graders also volunteer each year as tutors in Breakthrough’s after-school program – a unique and very meaningful service learning opportunity; some even return after graduation to volunteer in Breakthrough’s school-year and summer programs.

-Eighth Graders - Tutor at Breakthrough, Fall 2017
+Eighth Graders - Tutor at Breakthrough, Spring 2018

-SFDS students who will be eighth graders in 2017-18 are invited to tutor in Breakthrough's after-school program in fall 2017, working directly with one or more of our hard-working fifth and sixth grade students.
-The commitment is one afternoon per week from 3:30-4:40 p.m., either Monday or Wednesday, from early October through early December 2017.
-All tutors must commit for the entire semester, including two afternoon or evening training sessions, two lunchtime educational equity workshops, and a one-on-one mid-semester check-in.
+SF Day students who are eighth graders in 2017-18 are invited to tutor in Breakthrough's after-school program in spring 2018, working directly with one or more of our hard-working fifth and sixth-grade students.
+The commitment is one afternoon per week, either Monday or Wednesday, from 3:30-4:40 p.m., from the week of February 5 through the week of April 30, 2018.
+All tutors must commit for the entire semester, including two evening training sessions, two lunchtime educational equity workshops, and a one-on-one mid-semester check-in.

-The application for fall 2017 will be available at the start of the fall semester.
+Ms. Mungal will present to all eighth graders in December about the tutoring opportunity.
+Applications will be available then and will be due January 12, 2018.
 Because the admissions process is selective, completing a strong application is essential.
-Questions can be directed to Ms. Mungal, Breakthrough's Director of Volunteer Programs and Community Partnerships - contact her at firstname.lastname@example.org, (415) 568-3667, or by stopping by the Breakthrough office.
-The spring 2017 tutor application is available here, for your reference; applications for spring 2017 are no longer being accepted however.
+Questions can be directed to Ms. Mungal, Breakthrough's Director of Volunteer Programs and Community Partnerships - contact her at email@example.com, (415) 568-3667, or by stopping by the Breakthrough office.
+To give you a rough idea of what the application will look like, the fall 2017 application is available here.
+Applications for the fall are no longer being accepted, however.

 For more on the tutoring experience, please view this video, filmed on site at Breakthrough in fall 2015.